galvaolucas/maple.nvim/README.md

 # Maple.nvim

-A warm, soft Neovim colorscheme inspired by the [**Maple VSCode theme**](https://github.com/subframe7536/vscode-theme-maple) with some other pastel colors.
+A warm, autumn Neovim colorscheme with some pastel colors.
+Soft to the eyes if you enjoy long coding hours.
 Features include:

 - Elegant pastel palette with calm colors